greggelong/processingFreeTime2021-22/README.md

  he has a heading angle intheta he can be sent a plot theta in the right();  angles are in degrees converted to radians in the forward() and right() functions

+## polar poly

+a very simple function to create n polygon using polar to cartesian coordinates

+just remember that you must convet and int to a float if you are doing division